GLOBAL MARKETS-Shares gain, bonds fall as signs point to world growth

 Ten-year German yields rose as high as 1.943 percent, and closed 4 basis points higher at 1.92 percent.

-U.S. government debt prices also fell for much of the session, pushing yields up.
-The benchmark 10-year Treasury note last rose 1/32 in price to yield 2.8881 percent.
+U.S. government debt prices also fell, pushing yields up.
+The benchmark 10-year Treasury note fell 4/32 in price to yield 2.9066 percent.

 Brent crude hovered near $110 a barrel as the upbeat data from China and the euro zone rekindled hopes for stronger demand from two of the world's largest energy consumers, while oil exports from Libya remained limited by strikes and unrest.